The Science of Color Analysis: How Melanin, Hemoglobin & Carotene Shape Your Best Colors

 1. Melanin: The Depth of Your Skin Tone

-People with lower melanin levels often have fairer skin, which can also be warm or cool.
+Conversely, individuals with lower melanin levels often have fairer skin, which can also be warm or cool.

 How Melanin Affects Your Best Colors: